 Share and showcase your writing — fiction, nonfiction and reviews — as a Guest Writer on Tall And True.

 Clouds are blowing in, obscuring my view, which is disappointing.
 I've always found it odd how the Moon is associated with poets and lovers.
-On its own up there, aloof from the Earth in a distant orbital dance, is hardly romantic.
+Up there, all on its own, tethered to the Earth on a distant orbital dance, it's hardly romantic.
 It looks lonely.

-I pack away my binoculars and, with a farewell glance at the night sky, head home alone.
+With a farewell glance at the night sky, I pack away my binoculars and walk home … alone.

 © 2023 Robert Fairhead